Can I install a split system air conditioner myself and should I

 What’s involved in a split system installation

-The installation process is undertaken by a trained and licensed professional usually called an HVAC installer, which stands for heating, ventilation and air conditioning.
+The installation process is handled by a trained and licensed professional known as an HVAC installer—Heating, Ventilation, and Air Conditioning expert.

-HVAC installers can install split system air conditioning units in properties of all sizes including offices and homes.
+HVAC technicians regularly install split system aircon units in homes, apartments, and offices of all sizes across Australia.

 Inclusions in your split system air conditioning system installation may be: